bixb922/crank-organ/doc-software/README.md

    - third party driver boards via MIDI over serial output.
 There are several manufacturers of boards for 32 or 64 or more outputs that can be connected to a "5 pin DIN MIDI over serial" connector.
    - RC servos (radio control servos) via GPIO ports (up to 8 supported on ESP32-S3)
    - RC servos (radio control servos) via  "PCA9685 16 port RC control board".
 Either several PCA9685 on one I2C or one I2C for each PCA9685
+   - Many I2C buses on the ESP32-S3, two pins needed for each bus.

 # 4. If you want to try out the software
 To see this software in operation, there is a demo here: https://drehorgel.pythonanywhere.com/demo/.

-The demo allows to see the Tune list and the Performance page in operation (although there is certainly no crank organ behind that will make music, there are no cranks organ on the cloud).
+The demo allows to see the Tune list and the Performance page in operation (although there is certainly no crank organ behind that will make music, as we all know there are no cranks organ on the cloud).
 You also can see all configuration pages (although no configuration can be changed on the demo).

-If you can get a ESP32-S3 development board (such as a ESP32-S3-DEVKITC-1 board) with at least 1 MB of RAM, for example a N8R8 or N16R8 board, then you can install the software as documented here over USB, and then connect with a browser and navigate and use all functions.
+If you can get a ESP32-S3 development board (such as a ESP32-S3-DEVKITC-1 board) with at least 1 MB of RAM, for example a N8R8 or N16R8 board, then you can install the software over USB as documented here, and then connect with a browser and navigate and use all functions.

 As a next step, you will only need a crank organ to make the pipes sound...

 I believe the software is relatively intuitive to use.
 Don't feel overwhelmed with the configuration information presented here.
-The only configuration you really need to do is to configure the WiFi router where the microcontroller needs to connect.
+The only configuration you really need to do is to configure the WiFi router where the microcontroller needs to connect and select a preconfigured organ scale.
 All the rest is optional and the software will work out of the box.

 # 5. Main menu and navigation